breezewish/express-minify/README.md

 express-minify
 ==============

-express-minify is an express middleware that **automatically** minify and **cache** your javascript and css files.
+express-minify is an express middleware that automatically minify and cache your javascript and css files.

-# How it works

-For example, when requesting `/example.css` (assume that our static directory is `/home/www/static`):

-1. Check whether the modification time of `/home/www/static/example.css` matches the cache.

-2. **If there is no cache available or the cache is out of date:**

-   2.1 Minify `/home/www/static/example.css`

-   2.2 Save to `/home/www/static/example.css.minify.css`

-   2.3 Update the modification time in the cache

-   2.4 Rewrite the request to `/example.css.minify.css`

-3. **If matches:**

-   3.1 Rewrite the request to `/example.css.minify.css`

-4. Next middleware will handle the request of `/example.css.minify.css`.

 # Notice

-1. express-minify cache minized content in the directory of the requested file.
-   So please BE SURE that the static directory is **WRITEABLE**.

-2. Minifying is a **BLOCK operation**!
-So it is **NOT RECOMMENDED** to use express-minify in productions.
+Since minifying is a BLOCK operation, it is NOT RECOMMENDED to use this in production environment.

 # Installation